-The place is important in demonstrating the evolution or pattern of the city's or local area's history having been built under the Anzac Cottages & TB Homes scheme to provide accommodation for the family of a Queensland enlisted soldier or sailor who died in the First World War.
+The place is important in demonstrating the evolution or pattern of the city's or local area's history having been built under the Anzac Cottages & TB Homes Scheme to provide accommodation for the family of a Queensland enlisted soldier or sailor who died or contracted tuberculosis in the First World War.
 The houses were funded with the proceeds of the Queensland lottery, the Golden Casket, particularly draws three, four and five.

-Rarity

-CRITERION B
+Rarity CRITERION B